Russell-S-Harper/FLT/README.md

 	ld65 -o eg/averages -t «target» eg/averages-flt.o flt.lib -L «cc65-repo»/cc65/lib «target».lib
 ```

-Another interesting example file is `«flt-repo»/flt/eg/paranoia.c` adapted by [Sumner & Gay](https://people.math.sc.edu/Burkardt/c_src/paranoia/paranoia.html).
+Another interesting example is `«flt-repo»/flt/eg/paranoia.c` adapted by [Sumner & Gay](https://people.math.sc.edu/Burkardt/c_src/paranoia/paranoia.html).
 Building and running this will give you an idea of any remaining defects or flaws in FLT and help you decide whether you want to use it.

 To compile `«flt-repo»/flt/eg/paranoia.c` using `gcc` (it is probably too big to run in an 8-bit system):